 Also, some people are less likely to scar than others depending on their skin type, skin pigmentation, and texture.
 Here we will highlight the different types of gastric sleeve procedures, and potential scar placements based on incision locations, and offer suggestions to promote healing and scar minimization.

 Does Gastric Sleeve Surgery Leave Scars?

-It’s likely that gastric sleeve surgery will leave some scarring.
+Gastric sleeve surgery will likely leave some scarring.
 Some scarring is unavoidable because our bodies naturally repair wounds by creating scar tissue.
 Even if performing SILS the least invasive gastric sleeve surgery that utilizes only one incision will most likely leave a small scar.
 Normally, your surgeon provides information on best practices for healing incisions with the least amount of scarring.

 What Causes Scar Tissue After Gastric Sleeve Surgery?